 Dear Collaborators,

-Solar activity has increased to a low-to-medium level since the last
+Solar activity continues to be low since the last message.

 See http://www.SolarMonitor.org for images and